-The people of The United Methodist Church are part of the second largest Protestant denomination in the United States.
-Our worldwide connection includes approximately 12.8 million members.
+The people of The United Methodist Church are part of the second-largest Protestant denomination in the United States.
+Our worldwide connection includes over 12 million members.
 The United Methodist Church was formed when the Methodist Church and the Evangelical United Brethren Church merged in 1968.
 But we trace our heritage back to the movement begun in 1729 in England by John and Charles Wesley.

 As United Methodists, we have an obligation to bear a faithful Christian witness to Jesus Christ, the living reality at the center of the Church’s life and witness.
 To fulfill this obligation, we reflect critically on our biblical and theological inheritance, striving to express faithfully the witness we make in our own time.